bounswe/2021SpringGroup9/postory/backend/README.md

 After executing these commands, backend will start to run on the machine with the restored dump.

 IMPORTANT NOTE: The dump restoration should be made after the mongo container created.

+# DEPLOY USING GITHUB

+You can use GitHub for deployment by using workflows.
+If you change the secret variables of this [workflow](https://github.com/bounswe/2021SpringGroup9/blob/master/.github/workflows/backend_deploy.yml), you can deploy the backend to an instance.

 ## ENVIRONMENT VARIABLES